Call

 FAQs

-What is the Mardi Himal Trek?
+How difficult is the Mardi Himal Base Camp Trek

 The best times are during the spring (March to May) and autumn (September to November) when the weather is clear and the views are spectacular.